Plus £3 p&p

 Tip’s diary of his epoch-making Test debut) plus a detailed index.

 The book is

-available to cricket society members for £12 at the monthly
+available to cricket society members by post for

 whom cheques should be made payable) and sent to him at 34a Chawn